Hot & Unattended Dogs

 - LEAVING THE CAR WINDOWS OPEN does not keep the vehicle from heating up.
 Research has shown that even with the windows rolled all the way down, the vehicle will reach the same temperature as those with the windows closed.

 - PARKING IN THE SHADE helps but is not the solution.
 A car parked in the shade can still turn into an oven.
-As the minutes pass, a vehicle parked in the shade can quickly become parked in full sun.
+As the minutes pass, a vehicle parked in the shade can quickly become like one parked in full sun.

 - LEAVING WATER FOR YOUR DOG may help keep the dog hydrated but will not prevent heat exhaustion.
 As we discovered above, vehicles heat up too fast and a dog’s ability to cool itself just can’t keep up.